Dr. Shirley's History Pages

 49 BC

-Caesar wins battle against Pompey near Thermopylai in Greece
+Caesar won battle against Pompey near Thermopylai in Greece

-Caesar brings his army across the Rubicon river, into Rome.
-"Crossing the Rubicon" equivalent to declaring war on Rome.
+Caesar brought his army across the Rubicon river, into Rome.
+"Crossing the Rubicon" with an army was equivalent to declaring war on Rome.
 Caesar's statement "Alea jacta est" - the die is thrown

 49-47 BC